 When does Vic’s medieval market take place?

-The market lasts 4 days coinciding with the bank holiday weekend El Pont dè la Puríssima which is normally the first weekend in December.
+The market lasts four days, coinciding with the bank holiday weekend El Pont dè la Puríssima, which is normally the first weekend in December.

 More information on the Vic Fires website